 Our practice

-RéSoVet Equins, three vets specialised in equine pathology
+RéSoVet Equins, four vets specialised in equine pathology

 Our team is passionate about horse care and treatment